ez2take/tvm_inside_op-tee/README.md

 1.Compile the OP-TEE and Project
 Follow the instructions of OP-TEE document linked below.
-When you want to compile trusted app and client app of my project, patch "build/common.mk" with "optee_ml_with_tee_common.mk.patch" before compiling entire op-tee project. https://optee.readthedocs.io/en/latest/building/devices/rpi3.html#build-instructions
+When you want to use the trusted app and client app of my project, patch "build/common.mk" with "optee_ml_with_tee_common.mk.patch" before compiling entire op-tee project. https://optee.readthedocs.io/en/latest/building/devices/rpi3.html#build-instructions

-1. Download and decompress arch linux rootfs image There is no need for choosing arch linux but the rootfs must have glibc which is version > 2.30.
+1. Download and decompress arch linux rootfs image
+There is no need for choosing arch linux but the rootfs must have glibc which is version > 2.30.
 > $ wget  http://os.archlinuxarm.org/os/ArchLinuxARM-rpi-aarch64-latest.tar.gz
 > $ mkdir rpi-rootfs